box-builder/box/docs/user-guide/verbs.md

 end

 # notice how we are still root
-run "useradd -s /bin/sh -m -d /home/box-builder box-builder"
+run "useradd -s /bin/sh -m -d /home/erikh erikh"

-# all commands from here on will run as `box-builder`, overridden only by `with_user`
+# all commands from here on will run as `erikh`, overridden only by `with_user`
 # and other `user` calls.
-user "box-builder"
+user "erikh"
-run "echo foo >/tmp/box-builder-file"
+run "echo foo >/tmp/erikh-file"

 # set the workdir temporarily for the commands within the block.
 # this will create /tmp/another-file-in-tmp.